aleksandr-3008/weather-checker/README.md

 WORKS NOW:

-At first, you should write down your api key from https://api.checkwx.com (API_KRY) and list the ICAO codes of the aerodromes you want (separating with comma) to the AERODROMES row in the .sh (Unix) or .ps1(Windows) file in the directory, depending on which system you are using and then run the script.
-This script will create an API_KEY and an AERODROMES variable for yor current session.
+At first, you should add your api key from https://api.checkwx.com to your environment as a variable (API_KEY=<your api key>) and list the ICAO codes of the aerodromes you want in a string, separating with commas to the AERODROMES variable.
 Secondly, you should run weather_checker.py, which will open the '8765' port.
 Then you ought to run weather_requester.py.
 You will see all the information in the weather.log